groovy-tutorial/groovy-tutorial/manuscript/08/08_10_AccessModifiers.md

 {lang=Java}
 <<[A basic BankAccount with tighter control](code/08/10/bank_account2.groovy)

-Groovy generates setters and getters for fields (such as `balance`) and properties.
+Groovy generates setters and getters for _properties_ but I need provide them for _fields_.
 In the case of the `balance` field, the setter method named `setBalance` is actually called when I do something like `acct.balance = 1_000_000`.
 Knowing this, I overrode the setter Groovy would have created with my own version that does nothing and I also used the `private` modifier.
 This does two things:

 1. The `private` modifier reinforces to other developers that they should not try to directly change the value of `balance`
 2. If the other developers just don't listen then I ignore their attempt to change the `balance`.